 Mum: Make sure they have a rubber, before they shove it up ya.

 Abbie: As you can tell, I inherited my artistic use of language from her.
-So, I never imagined going to her with any problems, let alone telling her I was suffering from a lack of sexual desire.
-She wouldn’t understand that.
-I did try, once.
+I’ve never been able to imagine going to her with any problems, no matter how small, so trying to tell her I was suffering from a lack of sexual desire?
+She wouldn’t understand that, not for a second.
+I’d be lying if I said I didn’t try talking to someone though, because I did try, once.
 Just once.
 That’s how I know it’s a brick wall.
 Not mum – obviously – but Gavin.
 Gavin’s always been the nicest to me.
-I think it’s probably because he’s so grateful that I came along.
+I think it’s probably because he’s so grateful I came along.
 You know, it stopped him from being the youngest anymore.
 I’ve always been closer to him than I was the others; any time I try talking to the other three they just make me shout or cry – or both.
-Anyway, there was one day when it was bothering me.
+Anyway, there was one day when it was particularly bothering me.
 This – you know – lack of feeling.
 All day the only thing I’d been hearing from the other girls was what guys they hooked up with at the weekend, which one in the football team they fancied, and on, and on, and on.
 I was beginning to think I’d become trapped in a show for teenagers written by a middle-aged man.
 But, as they were yammering on, all I could think about was: ‘What’s the big deal’?
 Then, something inside me just snapped.
 I suddenly realised that it bothered me.
 It bothered me more than I liked to admit.
 I didn’t like that I didn’t understand the big deal, and I wanted to talk to someone about it.
 Someone I could trust.
 Well, who can you trust if not your brothers?
 After all, aren’t they supposed to be there to console and offer advice?
 I got home and there was Gavin, sat in the living room in his pants, picking his nose, and playing Xbox.
 He immediately – after I slammed some doors, threw myself onto the sofa, and sighed angrily for ten minutes – realised something was wrong.

 Max takes on the role of Gavin.